mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 ---

 # Motivation
 Each DC/OS Enterprise cluster has its own DC/OS certificate authority (CA).
 By default, that CA uses a globally unique root CA certificate generated during the installation of DC/OS.
 That root CA certificate is used for signing certificates for the components of DC/OS, such as Admin Router.
-In lieu of using the auto-generated root CA certificate, you can configure DC/OS Enterprise to use a custom CA certificate, which is *either* a root CA certificate *or* an intermediate CA certificate. (see examples [below](#Example-use-cases))
+In lieu of using the auto-generated root CA certificate, you can configure DC/OS Enterprise to use a custom CA certificate, which is *either* a root CA certificate *or* an intermediate CA certificate. (see examples [below](#example-use-cases))

 The benefits of using a custom CA certificate for your DC/OS Enterprise cluster include:

-- Ensuring that all X.509 certificates used within the DC/OS cluster (for both signing and encrypting) derive from your organization’s X.509 certification hierarchy
+- Ensuring that all X.509 certificates used within the DC/OS cluster (for both signing and encrypting) derive from your organization's X.509 certification hierarchy.
-- Controlling security properties of the key pair (such as type and strength) used for signing DC/OS component certificates
+- Controlling security properties of the key pair (such as type and strength) used for signing DC/OS component certificates.
-- Ensuring that all DC/OS components (including Admin Router) present browser-trusted certificates
+- Ensuring that all DC/OS components (including Admin Router) present browser-trusted certificates.

 # The structure of this document page
-To facilitate the the reading of this page we start out by providing a Glossary for general definition of terms, followed by an in-depth configuration parameter reference.
-An installation walkthrough is provided in section Installing DC/OS Enterprise with a custom CA certificate.
-Section Example use cases then provides example file contents for the custom CA certificate configuration files for three popular use cases.
+To facilitate the reading of this page we start out by providing a glossary for general definition of terms, followed by an in-depth configuration parameter reference.
+An installation walkthrough is provided in section [Installing DC/OS Enterprise with a custom CA certificate](#installing-dc/os-enterprise-with-a-custom-ca-certificate).
+Section [Example use cases](#example-use-cases) then provides example file contents for the custom CA certificate configuration files for three popular use cases.

 # What is supported and what is not
 - Only custom CA certificates that have an associated RSA-type key pair are supported.
 Other types of certificates, such as those using ECC-type key pair, are currently not supported.
 Support for ECC-type key pairs will be added in the future.